catseye/toolshelf/doc/Philosophy.markdown

 *   `toolshelf dock `[`gh:kulp/tenyr`][]

-    `tenyr` is an aspiring 32-bit toy computational environment.  `toolshelf` has no problem building it, finding the built executables, and putting them on your path.
+    `tenyr` is an aspiring 32-bit toy computational environment.  `toolshelf` has no problem building it (assuming you've got bison 2.5 and libsdl,) finding the built executables, and putting them on your path.

     In `toolshelf`'s cookies database, this source has the hint `exclude_paths bench ui hw scripts` associated with it; it says to decline